ballerina-platform/ballerina-lang/tool-plugins/intellij/getting-started/plugin-features/README.md

 - [Spell Checking](#spell-checking)
 - [Semantic Analyzing](#semantic-analyzing)

-## Running Ballerina programs
+## Running Ballerina Programs

 You can run Ballerina main/service programs with only few clicks.
 You don't have to add or change any configurations.

 ![alt text](images/RunConfig.gif)

-## Debugging Ballerina programs
+## Debugging Ballerina Programs

 You can debug Ballerina main/service programs with only few clicks as well.

 ![alt text](images/DebugSupport.gif)

-## Import modules on the fly
+## Import Modules On-the-fly

 This feature adds import declarations on the fly.
 All you need to do is selecting the module name from the lookup list and the module declaration will be added automatically.

 ![alt text](images/AutoImports.gif)

-## Auto import unambiguous modules
+## Auto Import Unambiguous Modules

-When we copy and paste some Ballerina codes, this feature will automatically import unambiguous imports.
-Then we can manually import any modules with ambiguity using clicking on the module name and pressing `Alt + Enter` keys.
+When you copy and paste some Ballerina code, this feature automatically imports unambiguous imports.
+Then you can manually import any modules with ambiguity by clicking on the module name and pressing `Alt + Enter` keys.

-**Note:** Please note that this feature is disabled by default since this might cause issues if the file contain grammar mistakes.
+**Note:** Please note that this feature is disabled by default since this might cause issues if the file contains grammar mistakes.
 You can enable it by selecting the **Add unambiguous imports on the fly** CheckBox in **Settings -> Languages and Frameworks -> Ballerina -> Auto Imports**.

 ![alt text](images/AutoImports2.gif)

 ## Find Usage

-You can find usage of variables, functions etc.
+You can find usage of variables, functions, etc.

 ![alt text](images/FindUsage.gif)

-## Go To Definition
+## Go to Definition

 You can go to definition of variables, function invocations, etc by `Ctrl`+`Click` on the reference.